Delboy/DryDrops/TESTING.md

 - When trying to add products to the bag, or adjust the product's quantity, if putting a blank input instead of number you receive an error message - 'ValueError at /bag/add/1/, invalid literal for int() with base 10:'.
 I added ‘or 1’ to the bag's view when requesting the input value.
 This meant if the input was blank it would default to 1, thus solving the issue.

 - Webhooks were resulting in a 500 error, sometimes stating ERROR: Product matching query does not exist.
 This had me baffled for hours.
 I'm still not sure where the problem lied.
 Deleting all the webhooks secret codes and re-rolling them on stripes website, then saving the new codes fixed the issue.
 So it must have been something on their side.

+### Unfixed

+- When reviewing a product, once a star is clicked the hover effect of the unfilled stars stops working.